Banská Belá

-Banská Belá (Dilln; Bélabánya) is a village and municipality in Banská Štiavnica District, in the Banská Bystrica Region of central Slovakia.
+Banská Belá (Dilln; Bélabánya) is a village and municipality in the Banská Štiavnica District, in the Banská Bystrica Region of central Slovakia.
 It has a population of 1,234.

 Names and etymology

-The settlements got its name after the creek Biela (1228 torrens Bela, now Starý potok), in Slovak "white".
+The settlement got its name after the creek Biela (1228 torrens Bela, now Starý potok), in Slovak "white".
 The village founded on the creek was named Bana (a mine), later Biela Bana to distinguish between Banská Belá and Banská Štiavnica which was called also Bana.
 The Hungarian name Feyerbanya and its variations are translations of the Slovak name.
 The origin of the German name Dill is uncertain.

 The first written mention is probably terra nomine bela (1288), older sources mention also an unreliable record terra banensium (1156).

 History

 The village arose by separation from Banská Štiavnica, but it was part of Banská Štiavnica again from 1873 to 1954.